How Vanessa Williams, the First Black Woman to Win Miss America, Lost Her Crown to Scandal But Reemerged a Queen

 Musical Roots

-Williams grew up surrounded by music, with parents who nurtured a love of the arts.
-She played a variety of instruments, including French horn, piano and violin.
-She also studied classical and jazz dance.
-Her sights set on performing, Williams dreamed of becoming the first Black woman to perform with the legendary high-kicking Radio City Rockettes.
+Williams grew up surrounded by music, with parents who nurtured her love of the arts.
+She played the piano, violin and French horn, and she studied classical and jazz dance.
+With her sights set on performing, Williams dreamed of becoming the first Black woman to join the Radio City Rockettes.

 “I was lucky to have parents that not only made their living through the arts,” Williams told American Songwriter in an interview.
 “But also believed in the arts.
 Music was a requirement in our household.”